Predicting Geometric Errors and Failures in Additive Manufacturing: Related work

-In \cite{Budinoff2021} a MATLAB-based virtual prototyping tool is presented for helping, and essentially training, users (especially novices) in good practices for designing models for AM manufacturing with Fused Filament Fabrication (FFF) technology.
-This tool analyzes part geometry and detects problematic geometries (small features, thin walls etc), or orientation problems and makes suggestions to the user for better printing results.
-It can be used as a learning tool for students and people without direct access to an AM machine and helps avoid multiple, costly, problematic prints.
+\citep{Raffaeli2021} provide a procedural approach to help designers correlate the design process with the difficult decision of choosing a manufacturing method, if any is applicable. \citep{Zhang2016} presented an analysis of the design features for AM and a feature-based approach to determine the layering orientation for optimized additive manufacturing. \citep{Booth2016} addressed print failures.
+The authors designed and implemented a dfAM worksheet that was used in either in conceptual or CAD phase of the design process.
+The use of the worksheet has led to a decrease in print failures. \citep{Budinoff2021} presented a MATLAB-based virtual prototyping tool for helping and training users (especially novices) in good practices for designing models for AM manufacturing with Fused Filament Fabrication (FFF) technology.
+This tool analyzes part geometry and detects problematic geometries or orientation problems and makes suggestions to the user for better printing results.

-In our work we have studied and utilized all design rules, heuristics and guidelines and we have integrated them in the printability estimation framework.
+In our work we studied and utilized all design rules, heuristics and guidelines, and integrated them into the printability estimation framework along with novel experimentally verified global and part characteristics.

-The dimensional accuracy of various AM technologies is also a topic of much interest, since geometric deviations in the end product directly affect the overall quality.
-Dimensional accuracy refers to how well a printed object matches the size and specifications of the original file.
-Studies have been carried out on technologies such as FDM \cite{HANON2021}, Powder Bed Fusion, Binder Jetting etc. using different materials.
-Various methods have been proposed for predicting the dimensional accuracy of the manufactured part for purposes of quality control and assurance.
+The dimensional accuracy of various AM technologies is also a topic of considerable interest, because geometric deviations in the end product directly affect the overall quality.
+Dimensional accuracy refers to the extent to which a printed object matches the size and specifications of the original file.
+Studies have been carried out on technologies such as FDM \citep{HANON2021,Gulanova2020}, Powder Bed Fusion, and Binder Jetting (BJ) using different materials.
+Various methods have been proposed for predicting the dimensional accuracy of manufactured parts for quality control and assurance purposes.